scientifichackers/dialmap/README.md

 *It's guaranteed that the potentiometer will have some amount of jitter, even when it's absolutely stationary.*

+---

 Let's assume that the values are swinging around the `200` mark. (represented very creatively by the arrows)

-You can immediately notice the problem here.

 Even the slightest amount of jitter will cause random switching between `1` and `2`, causing unwanted behavior in our software.